Lace from the Helen Louise Allen Textile Collection

 Lace is the single largest category of objects in the Helen Louise Allen Textile Collection.
 How do we make sense of this ubiquitous yet enigmatic material?
 From fine art on the wall to intimate garments on the body, lace surrounds us yet often goes unnoticed.
 This exhibition will investigate the complex historical, cultural, technical, and aesthetic histories of lace, changing the ways visitors understand this strong, delicate, and beautiful material.

+Online Launch: Fall 2020.
 This exhibition explores themes of materiality, process and international collaboration.
-In 2019, University of Wisconsin-Madison associate professor Marianne Fairbanks and textile artist Sofia Hagström Møller invited a group of professional Danish weavers to contribute pieces produced on Fairbank’s hand-held Hello Looms for a show at Copenhagen Contemporary.
-The resulting 37 weavings use a wide variety of materials and explore a multitude of compositions.
+In 2019, University of Wisconsin–Madison associate professor Marianne Fairbanks and textile artist Sofia Hagström Møller invited a group of professional Danish weavers to contribute pieces produced on Fairbanks’s hand-held Hello Looms for a show at Copenhagen Contemporary.

-This exhibition of Sofia Hagström Møller’s work investigates the roots of Scandinavian textile design and celebrates the legacy that American weaving owes to these traditions.
-By translating her grandmother’s patterns through the digital technology available to her during a recent residency at the University of Wisconsin-Madison, Hagström Møller’s work transcends language and travels through time and space.
+Online Launch: Fall 2020.
+This exhibition of Danish fiber artist Sofia Hagström Møller’s work investigates the roots of Scandinavian textile design and celebrates the legacy that American weaving owes to these traditions.
+By translating her grandmother’s patterns through digital technology during a residency at UW–Madison, Hagström Møller’s art travels through time and space.